 Fix 1 – Check your microphone settings

-To troubleshot your Logitech G533 microphone not working issue, the first step is to make sure it’s properly configured on your PC.
+To troubleshot your Logitech G533 microphone not working issue, you should first make sure it’s correctly configured on your PC.

 - Click the Start button.
 Then, type control panel in the search box and click Control Panel.